Master of Science in Forensic Medicine: Program Information

 - Clandestine graves

 Most programs also offer coursework in statistical analysis and research methods, ethics and legal issues, which teaches students techniques for documenting evidence and testifying as an expert witness.

 Generally, these programs require students to complete an internship or perform fieldwork with a participating law enforcement agency, coroner's office or private forensics laboratory before graduation.
 Some schools may also require a thesis or oral examination.
-Some universities may offer similar coursework in a Master of Science in Forensic Science program.
+Some universities may offer coursework similar to a Master of Science in Forensic Science program.

-Those interested in obtaining a master's degree in forensic medicine may already be working as medical or law enforcement professionals, including physicians, physician assistants, nurses, emergency medical technicians, paramedics, criminal investigators, coroners or police officers.
 Program graduates are eligible to take certification examinations offered by the American College of Forensic Examiners International (www.afcei.com) in a variety of areas, including Registered Investigator, Certified Forensic Nurse, Certified Medical Investigator or Certified Forensic Physician.
-Local, state or federal law enforcement agencies or private investigation firms or laboratories may employ forensic medicine graduates.
-In addition, nurses, physicians and physician assistants may work with accident or crime victims in healthcare settings.

 Related to Master of Science in Forensic Medicine: Program Information